Donald Trump's second day in court, a virtual experience

 Trump's attorneys opposed the protective order, writing in a May 1 filing that it "would be an unprecedented and extraordinarily broad muzzle on a leading contender for the presidency of the United States."

-Merchan responded, "It certainly is not a gag order and it certainly is not my intention to impede Mr. Trump's ability to campaign for the presidency of the United States."
+Merchan responded, "It's certainly not a gag order, and it's certainly not my intention to in any way impede Mr. Trump's ability to campaign for the presidency of the United States."

-Merchan told Trump that if he violates the order he can be sanctioned or fined.
+Merchan told Trump that if he violates the order he can be sanctioned or fined, "up to a finding of contempt, which is punishable."

 The warning perhaps bears extra weight for Trump, who has tested limits in other cases.
 Last year, he was held in contempt in a state civil court proceeding for repeatedly failing to comply with a court order.
 On May 10, just one day after he was found liable for sexual abuse of the writer E. Jean Carroll, and defamation for saying she fabricated the claim, Trump said on national TV that it was a "made up story."
 On Monday, Carroll filed in federal court papers seeking more than $10 million in new damages from Trump.